Kaijun/hexo-theme-huxblog/README.md

 ## Usage

-I didn't publish it as a single theme folder because a few of the pages are added and modified manually, so you should manually create some extra folders in `scaffolds` for the new pages and modify the `_config.yml` if you only have the single theme folder.
+I didn't publish it as a single theme folder because a few of the pages are added and modified manually, so you should manually create some extra folders in `source` for the new pages and modify the `_config.yml` if you only have the single theme folder.

 So i just pushed the whole hexo project for your convenience, all pre settings and boilerplates are included, have a look and go ahead customizing your own blog!